wonderbread678/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - The structure of the weebsite will be as follows: Across the very top will be the title of the website.
 A little below that will be a header, telling which section of the website someone is in (i.e., Upload, List, etc.).
 Then, a small paragraph outlining what goes on in each link (i.e., the upload section would have something like "Choose a title for your work, as well as a picture, and then give it a ranking and/or a comment!").
 HTML will be used to display whatever image the user uploads as part of the entry.
 Finally, on a bar across the top will be the links created by HTML to take the user to the different sections of the site.
-Thesse will include "Entry/upload" to make a new entry, "Lists" to show all the lists a user has created and be able to edit them, and "Profile" to show the users site information.
+Thesse will include "Entry/upload" to make a new entry, "Lists" to show all the lists a user has created and be able to edit them, and "Profile" to show the users site information, as well as their lists publicly (unless specified otherwise).
+There will be a search bar to find specific users and their profiles.

 - **CSS** - I will use Lucida Console fixed font throughout the website.
 I will use a dark forest green, white, and a gold-ish yellow.
 The buttons will be rectangular, with rounded corners.
 There will be partitions between each of the links, as well as the header and title.
 This will also allow for me to change the color of the font for the rating itself (which will be 1-10), with each rating being a different color, progressing from red (at 1) up to green (at 10).

 - **React** - I will use react for a react router, which will let me have the multiple pages that I would need for each of the links.
 I will have a tally that will update with each new entry, showing how many a user has for each list.
 In the lists section, there will be an option to edit or delete an entry.
 There will also be a way to login.
+Lists can also be set to public or private.

-- **Service** -
+- **Service** - Backend service with endpoints for:

-- **DB/Login** - Description here

-- **WebSocket** - Description here
+    - Login
+    - Submitting entry
+    - Receiving entry
+    - Updating lists publically and privately

+- **DB/Login** - This will store the users, entries, and lists.
+It will allow users to register and login.
+Credentials will be securely stored in the database.
+Entries cannot be created unless the user is logged in.
+Lists associated with users will also be stored in the database.

+- **WebSocket** - As the users create entries, they will be public on their profiles for others to view via searching the profile.

 ## 🚀 AWS deliverable